nexiality/documentation/release/nexial-core-v3.9.changelog.md

 ### [desktop commands](../commands/desktop)
 - improved support on grid cell data by making special treatment for combo box embedded within a grid cell.
 - improved accuracy and performance of fetching cell data from a datagrid component (Infragistics 4).
+- implemented `nexial.desktop.simulateClick` configuration in the "`extra" section of a component configuration.
+This configuration supports the clicking of a button, checkbox or radio button via simulated click.

 ### [excel commands](../commands/excel)